This New Hotel on the Sunset Strip Is a Music Lover’s Paradise

 “Ziggy is a place for musicians to take a stand and celebrate the importance of experimental music,” says Andrea Dawson Sheehan, art director and founder of Dawson Design Associates, who led the hotel’s transformation into Ziggy.
 “David Bowie became the perfect muse for our hotel, and his rebellious, counter-culture spirit and originality is something to celebrate.”

-Owned and managed by Pebblebrook Hotels, Ziggy features 108 rooms with nightly rates starting at $299 — a surprisingly attainable price for the Strip.
+Owned by Pebblebrook Hotels, Ziggy features 108 rooms with nightly rates starting at $299 — a surprisingly attainable price for the Strip.
 Decoupaged walls feature a host of musical memorabilia, photos, lyrics and other tokens of the rock icons who have lived, visited or otherwise left their mark on the Strip.
 In short, it’s a music lover’s paradise.

 Though the hotel itself is a new concept, the building has been part of the neighborhood for decades.
 Local historian Jon Ponder, a member of the steering committee for the West Hollywood History Center, notes that the building Hotel Ziggy now occupies was first built as apartments back in the ‘50s.
 “The [current] building was constructed in 1955 as the Park Sunset Apartments,” he tells InsideHook.
 “That puts it well past Prohibition, which ended in 1934.
 Old photos show a residence at that address, and it’s possible it was repurposed as a speakeasy in the 1920s.”